ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 #### CLI

-With 59.9% majority of respondents who do not use the Solidity compiler directly via the command line and 40.1% who do, the trend is quite consistent with last year.
+59.9% of respondents do not use the Solidity compiler directly via the command line, whereas 40.1% do.
+This trend is consistent with last year.

 ![Using the compiler directly](slide31)